Vinmumo/Phase1Project/README.md

 #### By *Vincent Mumo*

 ## Description
-It's a webpage that shows different types of triangles and what they look like.
+It's a web application that allows users to find homes in designated areas they may not be conversant with.

 ## Installation
 You use git clone to be able to download the documents in the GitHub